-Another common issue is the degree of participation of the sibling in what is happening or, in other terms, the attempt of the surroundings to keep the siblings away from what is happening.
-This is the report of one participant who was eight years old at the time:

-They sent me to Haifa for a few days.
+Another common theme was the siblings’ feeling of being kept away from what was happening.
+One participant who was eight years old at the time reported: “They sent me to Haifa for a few days.
 I heard the message.
 A friend opened the window and announced it.
-Screaming began and I was kicked out…

-Sometimes the distancing blends in with the sibling’s lack of understanding due to their young age, which just adds to the feeling of helplessness:

-I have pictures, I have no memory.
+Screaming began and I was kicked out…” Sometimes the distancing blends together with the young child sibling’s lack of understanding, which adds to their feeling of helplessness.
+One participant said: “I have pictures, I have no memory.
 I have a picture; I did not understand what death is.
 I have one memory from the Shiva and that’s it.
-I was not at the funeral.

-Some of the siblings remain angry and resentful until today for keeping them away from taking part in events close to the time of death.
-A woman who was then 15 years old says:

-I’m angry with people who took him to the community center - they took me out of there.
-We wanted to see him, to touch him…

-And in another case:

-… I was not at the Shiva… How could they do this to a child!
+I was not at the funeral.”

-But even when they were involved, they had traumatic experience:

-We all fell apart at the funeral.
-My parents went crazy, I ran away, I hid… It traumatized me to this day.

-I was 12 and the ground was dropping out from under me.
+Some of the participants remain angry and resentful to the present day about their exclusion from the events surrounding their sibling’s death.
+A woman who was 15 years old at the time said: “I’m angry with people who took him to the community center—they took me out of there.
+We wanted to see him, to touch him…” Another participant said: “…I was not at the Shiva.… How could they do this to a child!”
+But even when they were involved, their experiences were traumatic.
+“We all fell apart at the funeral.
+My parents went crazy, I ran away, I hid… It traumatized me to this day,” said one participant.
+Another participant reported: “I was 12 and the ground was dropping out from under me.
 It was as if we [the siblings] were transparent.
 No one saw or told.
-Nobody related to us.

-Some of the bereaved siblings also remember that they had a desire to take leave from the brother who was killed, and that they had no response to this need:

-We wanted to see him [the brother], touch him… I approached to kiss him, but they pulled me back and told me: We want you to remember [the brother] as he was, not with the marks on his face.
+Nobody related to us.”
+Some of the bereaved siblings remember feeling the desire to say goodbye to the sibling who was killed, but the need going unmet: “We wanted to see him, touch him… I approached to kiss him, but they pulled me back and told me, ‘We want you to remember [your brother] as he was, not with the marks on his face.’”

+The Bereaved Parents’ Perspective

-From the bereaved parents’ perspective it appears that the parents sometimes had an understanding, at least in part, of what the deceased’s sibling was going through.
-However, there obviously was a great deal of confusion and a sense of helplessness and lack of guidance and assistance.
-Some of the parents expected that someone would take responsibility for their children, such as professionals from the security forces or others who were in the field.
-For example, two parents recount:
+It appears that the parents sometimes had an understanding, at least in part, of what their surviving child was experiencing.
+Nonetheless, there was obviously a great deal of confusion, a sense of helplessness, and a lack of guidance and assistance.
+Some of the parents expected that others (such as professionals from the security forces or others who were in the field) would take responsibility for their children.
+For example, two parents recounted:

-The children overheard everything ... no one talked to them ... officers came ... they talked to me and not to them.
+The children overheard everything…no one talked to them…officers came…they talked to me and not to them.
 They understood only from what they heard.
 Eventually, I informed my younger son.
 There was no one who paid attention to this and unfortunately no one took responsibility.

-When helpless parents encounter helplessness on the part of professionals as well, and do not receive an apt response to their own need for assistance with their other children, they alone must deal with a situation for which no one is prepared.
+When helpless parents encounter helplessness from the professionals, and do not receive adequate responses to their own needs for assistance with their surviving children, they alone must deal with a situation for which no one is prepared.

+The Service Providers’ Perspective